Browse Categories

 Knowing the environment in which the product is shipped and how it will be handled is extremely important.
 Humidity and temperature are the main factors to consider when it comes to choosing the right type of packaging for your ESD sensitive items.
 If items are susceptible to moisture, a barrier material should be chosen to prevent excessive humidity exposure.
 On the other hand, condensation may occur inside the packaging if temperatures vary around the dew point of the established interior conditions.
 In those instances, desiccant should be put inside of the package or the air should be removed from the package before shipment.

 Once the ESD sensitivity and distribution environment have been evaluated and available materials have been selected, the design of the packaging system can begin.
-Per the ANSI/ESD S541, the following general rules apply:- Inside an EPA:
+Per the ANSI/ESD S541, the following general rules apply:

 [ANSI/ESD S541 clause 6.1 Inside an EPA]